shackbei/microshell-42/README.md

 # microshell-42

-If someone have an solution with less code let me know ;)
+If someone has a solution with less code let me know ;)